Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 Dear friends of the STOLPERSTEINE,

 Gunter Demnig's foundation STIFTUNG – SPUREN – Gunter Demnig has been running and organizing the STOLPERSTEINE / STOLPERSCHWELLE project since January 2015.
-Therefore, there have been some changes and new developments.
+We're currently working on a website which will provide more information about the foundation.
+Since the STOLPERSTEINE art project develops daily, there are constant readjustments.
 Please read the following "Steps" attentively to prevent any misunderstandings.

 Steps for laying a STOLPERSTEIN

-There are already STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, France, Germany, Greece, Italy, Hungary, Luxemburg, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Ukraine. .
+There are already STOLPERSTEINE in Austria, Belgium, Croatia, the Czech Republic, Finland, France, Germany, Greece, Italy, Hungary, Lithuania, Luxembourg, Moldova, the Netherlands, Norway, Poland, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Ukraine.
+In 2017, a STOLPERSCHWELLE was placed in Argentina.
+Next year, Stolpersteine will be installed in Sweden and Denmark.

-In July 2015, the number of STOLPERSTEINE rose to over 53,000 in over 1,400 places in Europe.
-There are already more than 15 STOLPERSCHWELLE.
+In August 2018, there were almost 70,000 STOLPERSTEINE in almost 2,000 places in Europe.
+There are also already more than 25 STOLPERSCHWELLE.
 We continue to receive more and more requests and unfortunately the waiting lists are getting longer.

 - Placing STOLPERSTEINE